s1999-alt/Vendor-Management/vendor_management_system/README.md

 ## Authentication
-To access the API endpoints, authentication is required.
+To access the API endpoints, authentication is required.Use this token as Bearer Token.

 1.Create a superuser:

 ```bash
 python manage.py createsuperuser
 ```
+Use Superuser Username and Password for Login.

 ## API Reference